mila411/nikke/README.md

 # nikke: Experimental RDBMS Project for Rust Learning

-This project, named rusqlite, is an experimental and learning repository aimed at deepening my understanding of Rust through low-level programming.
-Inspired by SQLite, rusqlite focuses on building a lightweight RDBMS to explore the intricacies of Rust and systems programming.
+This project, named nikke, is an experimental and learning repository aimed at deepening my understanding of Rust through low-level programming.
+Inspired by SQLite, nikke focuses on building a lightweight RDBMS to explore the intricacies of Rust and systems programming.

 ## 🛠️ Features